lw8192/Red-Team-Dev/C/README.md

 char: 1 byte / 1 char of data. float: 4 bytes, single precision floating point. double: double precision floating point.
 Pointer, struct, evaluation strategy.
 Typecasting: convert from one variable type into another.
-Array: continous block of memory.
+Array / buffers: continous block of memory.
 Acessing memory outside the bounds of an array can corrupt stored date.
+List of n elements of a specific data type.

     int arr[5] = {1, 2, 3, 4, 5};
     int* ptr = &arr[0];